mcunningham1440/protein-augmentation/README.md

 # Comparison of Sequence Augmentation Techniques for Protein Classification Tasks

-This project is a comparison of several previously published protein sequence augmentation techniques for synthetic minority class oversampling for protein classification.
-Synthetic data generation methods such as SMOTE, ADASYN, image augmentation, and others are commonly used in machine learning to combat overfitting by artificially creating new samples, but have seen relatively little use for protein sequences.
-Here, I compare several published protein sequence augmentation techniques and find...
+This project is a comparison of proposed protein sequence augmentation techniques for synthetic minority class oversampling for protein classification tasks.
+Here, I evaluate the performance of several previously published augmentation methods on a set of classification challenges and find that...

 ## Background